Bossm4n/TradingApp/README.md

 ## Overview 📝

-This project involves using the Jave Framework Springboot to handle serverside requests such as share trading as well as user authentification.
+This project involves using the Java Framework Springboot to handle serverside requests such as share trading as well as user authentification.
 On the front end, a JavaScript framework is used to display all relevant information dynamically, ensuring a smooth and interactive user experience.

 ## Features